How To Set Up Your Own Brewpub/Brewery

 Please refer to the Blog Post about Brewing first to understand the overall process.

 - Stainless Steel components should be SS 304 (Food Grade).
 All other components should be food Grade.
+Have a Pro Brewer inspect the welds and other surfaces to check the finish.
+Improper welds and so forth can lead to contamination.

 - European/American equipment is expensive but reliable.